floratos-lab/pbqdi.service/README.md

 * R version needs to be 3.3 or later
 * 5 local packages need to be copied to the R library directory (specific location depending on your R installation).
 Their names are clinicalTrials, drugbank, n1database, n1platform, and tth.
 The actual code is not open-sourced.
   * Biobase: used by n1platform.
 It is not avaiable in the public repository.
-To install, see https://bioconductor.org/packages/release/bioc/html/Biobase.html
+To install, see https://bioconductor.org/packages/release/bioc/html/Biobase.html (No everything works forthrightly from this site.
+I ended up fiddling around more with BioInstaller to get it work on Linux.)

 ## Clients: